 Beard types are many.
 Whatever they may grow out to be, you should be the proud owner of a healthy and full beard.

 Knowing your beard type and understanding facial hair growth patterns will go a long way in your journey to get a fuller beard.
-Unlike the hair on your head, beard hair growth is triggered by hormones that work very differently in comparison.
+Unlike the hair on your head, facial hair growth is triggered by hormones that work very differently in comparison.
 Specifically, beards grow and thrive under the influence of a much more powerful hormone known as dihydrotestosterone (DHT).
-All said and done, only time will tell for sure how your beard will turn out to be.
+As everyone’s hormones are different, only time will tell for sure how your beard will turn out.

 But the question you need to ask yourself is, are you ready for it?
 Do your homework and stock up on all the right gear beforehand and you won’t be disappointed.

-In this guide on how to train your beard to grow in a certain direction, we give you beard hacks to make yours’ grow how you want it to.
+In this guide, we give you beard hacks to make yours grow how you want it to.

 If trimming is not your thing, not to worry.
 You can bypass this step.

-Training your beard to grow in the downward direction is ultimately the best method.
-Brush or comb your beard downwards to promote length.
+Training your facial hair to grow in the downward direction is ultimately the best method.
+Brush or comb your beard downwards to promote the length and shape.
 You could take the help of beard balms and oils and apply these to help hydrate and style your beard.
 Remember, when applying these, also use a downward rubbing motion.

 Step 6: Trim out-to-in